Skip to Main Content

 Voting Rights Crimes

-Anti-Gerrymandering Ballot Initiative
+The Anti-Gerrymandering Ballot Initiative failed on November 6, 2024.

 Proposed Amendment

 As of 10/02/23, Attorney General Yost approved the language.
 The Ohio Ballot Board approved it on 11/20/23.
-Now signature collection for putting it on the Nov.
-2024 election can begin.
+Almost twice the required signatures were turned in 7/1/24.

 Links